MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/analytics/when-to-reset-data-mart.md

 ## What is a data mart reset?

-A data mart reset will disable the integration tasks, delete all the data mart data, and then re-enable integration.
+A data mart reset disables the integration tasks, delete all the data mart data, and then re-enable integration.

 To ensure that old data isn't inserted, a data mart reset can be started only after existing tasks are completed.
-If you try to reset the data mart before all tasks are completed, you might receive a message such as, "The data mart reset was unable to be processed because of an active task.
-Please try again later."
+If you try to reset the data mart before all tasks are completed, you might receive a message such as, "The data mart reset was unable to be processed because of an active task.Try again later."

 ## When do I have to do a data mart reset?